-Fleur Simon (b.1995) recently graduated her Fine Art BA from City and Guilds of London Art School with first class honors, after her foundation diploma at Central Saint Martins UAL and scholarship semester to Paris College of Art.
+Fleur Simon (b.1995) graduated her Fine Art BA from City and Guilds of London Art School in 2018 with first class honours, after her foundation diploma at Central Saint Martins UAL and scholarship semester to Paris College of Art.

 My practice explores the absence of the body and soul after death, and the dichotomies of grief through creating a dialog between of Ceramics and Epoxy Resin painting.
-Fueled by personal experiences of loss, I aim to demystify discussions of mortality in contemporary society through visualizing these experiences.
+Fuelled by personal experiences of loss, I aim to demystify discussions of mortality in contemporary society through visualising these experiences.

 By use of clay and my creation of vessels formations, my practice works in continuum with ancient multi-cultural funerary ritual; signifying the universality and timelessness of the concept of death.
 Through containment of negative space and somatic suggestion, my work aims to provoke the emptiness of the body after the souls departure.
 Inspired by Julian Stair’s Quietus series, my process of hand building and bisque firing aim to envisage the human lifeline, and the transformation of the body after death; ultimately provoking this idea of permanence and finality.

 Simultaneously, painting in pigmented Epoxy Resin I aim to visualise internal landscapes of loss through abstraction and deceptions of space, curated as emotional settings for these vessels.
 The fluidity of the material and pouring method envisioning the nature of emotion; fluctuating between the natural and the surreal, the suffocating and the tranquil.

 Drawing on artists such as Betty Woodman, through my cross-pollination of painting and ceramics I seek to further bridge the interface between Craft and Fine Art.

 June 2019 ‘Solo Show’, Studio 73, Brixton London